societe-generale/aikit/docs/adding_new_models.rst

 Those models/transformers can be included in the search of the auto-ml component to be tested on different databases and with other transformers/models.

-A model needs to be added at two different place in order to be fully integrated within the framework.
+A model needs to be added at two different places in order to be fully integrated within the framework.

 Let's see what's need to be done to include an hypothetic new models::